 What I want to say is, The Walking Dead comic become so successful, in part, because it had enough time to show us all the major aspects we expect in a zombie franchise.
 The first issues dealt in bare survival, then came small time attempts of regaining the footing at the farm and the prison.

-The final issues are mostly centered around resolving large-scale human conflict, in which major groups battle for resources.
-The whole process is somewhat logical and gives the reader plenty of action, involving other people or zombies.
+The final issues are mostly centered around resolving large-scale human conflict.
+Major groups battling for resources.
+The whole process is somewhat logical and gives the reader plenty of action, with people or zombies.

 I’ll try to cut short my ramblings.
-The main point of this article is an introduction to the world of The Walking Dead, even though it’s become so well known that it might not be necessary.
+The main point of this article is an introduction to the world of The Walking Dead.
+It’s become so well known that it might not be necessary.

-Since the comic spans more than 170 issues, I’ve decided to cover the main thoughts concerning zombies in the comic and introduce to the readers’ something they might not be so familiar with.
-The Walking Dead Survivor’s Guide.
+Since the comic spans more than 170 issues, I’ve decided to cover the main thoughts concerning zombies.
+Unless you’re a comic buff you might not be so familiar with The Walking Dead Survivor’s Guide.

 The Walking Dead Survivor’s Guide